MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/performance-ingestion-transformation-dataflows.md

-# Better performance with the separation of data ingestion and data transformation dataflows
+# Improve performance and reusability by separating data ingestion from data transformation dataflows

-One of the best practices of dataflow implementation is the separation of dataflows into layers of data ingestion and data transformation.
-This specifically helps with the slower data sources.
-Instead of getting data from a slow data source again and again, the data ingestion process can be done once, and the transformation can be done on top of that.
+One of the best practices of dataflow implementation is separating responsibilities of dataflows into two layers: data ingestion and data transformation.
+This pattern is specifically helpful with multiple queries of the slower data sources in one dataflow or, multiple dataflows querying the same data sources.
+Instead of getting data from a slow data source again and again for each query, the data ingestion process can be done once, and the transformation can be done on top of that.
 This article, explains the process.

 ## On-Premises data source